wp-plugins/iq-block-country/readme.txt

 = How can I get a new version of the GeoIP database? =

+Since version 1.0.4 you can press the "Download new GeoIP database" from the admin page to download a new version of the database.
+You do not need to download it more than once a month since the lite database is only updated once a month.

-You can remove the file GeoIP.dat from the plugin directory and after removal go to the settings page of this plugin.
+You can also remove the file GeoIP.dat from the plugin directory and after removal go to the settings page of this plugin.
 When it sees the GeoIP database is missing it will try to download it for you.